bermarte/js-study-guide/planning/development-strategy.md

 - This user story is developed on branch `index`.
 - This branch is merged to `master` branch after completion.
-* Index page consists of a brief introduction on java script (history, importances, uses)
+* Index page consists of a brief introduction on JavaScript (history, importances, uses)
 * `Index.html` Consist of necessary html codes and `style.css` for style codes

 ## 3.Variables and data types